CGM Guide

 A Continuous Glucose Monitor (CGM) is a wearable device that tracks glucose levels day and night, providing real-time readings, trend arrows, and alerts for high and low glucose.
 CGMs are now central to diabetes management, giving insight far beyond traditional finger-prick blood glucose monitoring.

-The picture below shows how CGM works and how trend arrows let you “see into the future” of your glucose levels.
+The picture below shows how CGM works and how trend arrows let you see into the future of your glucose levels.

-For the basics, start with CGM Foundations — how continuous glucose monitoring can guide bolus insulin decisions — and then explore the GAME-SET-MATCH framework for dynamic glucose management strategies.
+For the basics, start with CGM Foundations โ€” how continuous glucose monitoring can guide bolus insulin decisions โ€” and then explore the GAME-SET-MATCH framework for dynamic glucose management strategies.

 However, not all CGMs are created equal, and choosing the right one requires far more than comparing headline accuracy numbers and app features.

-Adjunctive vs non-adjunctive CGM – why it matters
+Adjunctive vs non-adjunctive CGM โ€” why it matters

 CGM systems fall into two broad categories:

-• Adjunctive CGM – requires confirmation with finger-prick blood glucose (SMBG) before insulin dosing and hypoglycaemia treatment.
+• Adjunctive CGM โ€” requires confirmation with finger-prick blood glucose (SMBG) before insulin dosing and hypoglycaemia treatment.

-• Non-adjunctive CGM – approved for insulin dosing decisions and hypoglycaemia treatment without mandatory finger-prick checks.
+• Non-adjunctive CGM โ€” approved for insulin dosing decisions and hypoglycaemia treatment without mandatory finger-prick checks.

 This guide focuses only on systems with non-adjunctive approval.

-When we are using CGM for insulin dosing and hypo treatment, risk assessment comes first — then performance.
+When using CGM for insulin dosing and hypo treatment, risk assessment comes first โ€” then performance.

 Why risk assessment comes first

-It’s essential to first understand the risk profile of each device.
+It is essential to first understand the risk profile of each device.

-If I claimed I had scored as many goals as Messi and Ronaldo, but cost half the price, should you sign me immediately?
+Think of choosing a CGM like scouting a football player.
+If someone claimed to have scored as many goals as Messi and Ronaldo, but at half the price, should you sign them immediately?
+Or would you first ask:

 • How competitive were the matches?
 (Training games or real fixtures?)